.45-70: Sporting use

+Early sporting use

 As has become the contemporary norm with military ammunition, the .45-70 was an immediate hit among sportsmen, and the .45-70 has survived to the present day.
 Today, the traditional 405 gr load is considered adequate for any North American big game within its range limitations, including larger carnivores such as brown bear and polar bear, and it does not destroy edible meat on smaller herbivores such as pronghorn and deer, due to the bullet's low velocity.

 It is very good for big-game hunting in dense brush or heavy timber where the range is usually short.
 The .45-70, when loaded with the proper bullets at appropriate velocities, has been used to hunt the African "big-five".
 The .45-70 thus demonstrates great versatility, being capable of hunting any four legged creatures, perhaps because its ability to maintain contemporary improvements within modern weapons capable of handling increased pressure cartridges.